-- Twitter Followers to Following Percentage Limit: You can only follow a small percentage more people than follow you.
-According to Twitter: “this limit is different for every user and is based on your ratio of followers to following.
+- Twitter Followers to Following Percentage Limit: You can only follow about 10% more people than follow you.
+According to Twitter: “this limit is different for every user and is based on your ratio of followers to following.”
 When you hit this limit, we’ll tell you by showing an error message in your browser.
 You’ll need to wait until you have more followers in order to follow more users—basically, you can’t follow 10,000 people if only 100 people follow you.”
 SOLUTION: Same as for limit #1 just above.

 - Changes to Account Email: 4 per hour

 - Twitter Lists: You can now make up to 1,000 lists (up from